It’s Not That Serious: Thoughts on Being Single

 I was sitting down for dinner with a couple of friends I hadn’t seen in a while.
-As we were catching up with each other, the subject shifted over into dating.
-When asked if I was seeing anyone, I responded with a simple ‘nah’ and continued eating.
+As we were catching up with each other, the subject shifted over to dating.
+When asked if I was seeing anyone, I responded with a simple ‘Nah’ and continued eating.
 She asked me ‘Oh?
 Whatever happened with SoandSo?’
 I respond with a simple: ‘It didn’t go anywhere.
 It’s cool though’.

 The other friend, who hasn’t known me as long, got curious: ‘You haven’t been in a relationship for a while, have you?’

 This conversation doesn’t happen very often, but it’s always uncomfortable when it does.
 Outside of that context, being single for eight years isn’t something I’m usually that self-conscious about, but I know things could always go one or two ways.
 I could get a positive and affirming reaction or I could get a negative, sympathetic one.
 Here’s what both may sound like:

 “Wow you must be serious about your goals.
 That’s great!”

 And then there are…less favorable reactions.